-I am an Assistant Professor in French linguistics at the Leiden University Centre for Linguistics.
+I am an Assistant Professor of French linguistics at the Leiden University Centre for Linguistics.
 I received a PhD in Linguistics from MIT (my academic tree).

 I have extensive teaching experience in all main subfields of general linguistics, going from phonology to formal semantics, as well as in quantitative research methods.